-A list of performance measure questions for this program can be found at https://ojjdp.ojp.gov/funding/performance-measures/performance-measures-ICAC.pdf.
+A list of performance measure questions for this program can be found at Training and Technical Assistance (TTA) Performance Measures Definitions and Questions (ojp.gov).
 Some measures are presented as examples, while others are the exact measures that every recipient will be expected to address.